ponzu-cms/docs/src/CLI/Usage.md

 ### add, a

-Downloads an addon to GOPATH/src and copys it to the Ponzu project's ./addons directory.
+Downloads an addon to GOPATH/src and copys it to the current Ponzu project's `/addons` directory.
-Must be called from within a Ponzu project directory.

 Example:
 ```bash